 It’s Time for Thrifting with the Gals

-This Ol’ Gal, Miss Mannequin Dress Form will reside in the larger of our two guest bedrooms gussied up with a welcoming Cascade Ridge Robe made by Sundance Catalog for our guests to enjoy.
-A robe that is designed with the mountains in mind.
+This female dress form mannequin will reside in the larger of our two guest bedrooms, gussied up with a welcoming Cascade Ridge Robe made by Sundance Catalog for our guests to enjoy—a robe designed with the mountains in mind.

-The blue is no longer available, unfortunately, but the same robe in red here is just as spirited.
+Unfortunately, the blue bathrobe is no longer available, but the same spirited robe in red is.

-Ella thought a matching hat would look smart on our new dress form, similar to the one that the model has on in the Sundance Catalog.
-But with spring in the air, I told her that we’d have to now wait until the fall to add her favorite accessory.
+Ella thought a matching hat, similar to the one the model wears in the Sundance Catalog, would look smart on our new dress form mannequin.
+But with spring in the air, I told her we’d have to wait until the fall to add her favorite accessory.

 But all kidding aside, there are so many little accessories you could add to this mannequin dress form in the bedroom.
 Like a blow dryer around the neck, a hairbrush in the pocket, a necklace, slippers, a nightcap, eye shades, etc…